Our Prototype Process

 - Keep it a secret.

 We make our prototypes in-house here in the USA.
 We rarely send any components outside our company for prototyping.
 In a first to file world, the fewer people who know what you are doing the better.
 You can spend more money on developing a great product and less on legal.
 We have delivered prototypes with custom electronics, housings, motors and software to customers with only 2 people in the world (our customer and engineer) knowing what it is.

 - Make it flexible.

 Make sure you can switch out components and try different things to get the result you want.
-It will be quicker and cheaper to plan upfront for change and make a couple of flexible prototypes than a dozens of slightly cheaper ones.
+It will be quicker and cheaper to plan upfront for change and make a couple of flexible prototypes than a dozen of slightly cheaper ones.

 - Prototyping Cost Mirrors Manufacturing Cost.

 We use this to forecast for startup cost.
 Even though a prototype component will be much cheaper in production, high prototyping cost may indicate that an expensive tool is needed for mass production.
 High prototype component cost may also mean the wrong material is being used.
 Also, it is cheaper to use the same part in many places than a bunch of slightly different parts.